What to Do When Someone Asks, “What’s Your Rate?”

 Even if the client thinks your hourly rate seems feasible, they still have no idea how long it will take to edit their book.
 They’ll probably try to estimate their own costs in their head, and they’ll likely be far off from the actual number.

-Giving someone a number without connecting it to an individual project (ideally in the form of a project rate that focuses on the value you offer) invites commodification, which leads to nickel-and-diming and also creates a confusing situation for the client.
+Giving someone a number without connecting it to an individual project (ideally in the form of a project rate that focuses on the value you offer) invites commoditization because it focuses solely on the technical service you're providing (copyediting, for example) and the price.

 Here are four ways not to respond to your networking friend: